-When you first run Juka on Macintosh, you might get the following error:
+When you first run Juka on Macintosh, you might get the following error message:

-If it tries to open the application in the text editor, then open up a terminal in the same folder and run ./Juka
+If it tries to open the application in the text editor, open up a terminal in the same folder and run ./Juka.

-Click on "Apple" icon in the top left corner and go to "security and preferences".
+Click on the Apple icon in the top left corner of your screen and go to System Preferences.

-You should now be able to run Juka and see the following screen:
+You should now be able to run Juka.

 chmod +x ./Juka

-Once you are done using Juka, run the following command:
+- Once you are done using Juka, run the following command to re-enable Gatekeeper:

 sudo spctl --master-enable